Take me back to the Mizzou IQ page

 D: Lowry Hall

 Answer: B. Neff Hall

 Jay H. Neff Hall is one of eight structures associated with the School of Journalism and sits in between the Journalism Arch and Gannett Hall at the far end of Francis Quadrangle.
 Opened in 1920, this building has the distinction of being not only the oldest of the Journalism School’s facilities but also the first building on campus to be donated by an alumnus.

-When it first opened, Neff Hall made an immediate impact on the Journalism School; because it included its own printing press, the Columbia Missourian was able to expand from a 6-column newspaper to an 8-column and double its number of pages.
+When it first opened, Neff Hall made an immediate impact on the Journalism School; because it included its own printing press, the Columbia Missourian was able to expand from a six-column newspaper to an eight-column and double its number of pages.
 The building received new entrance doors in 1936 and an addition in 1959, but the original design from 1918 remains intact.

 What was the Geyer Act?

 Answer: B. Set up the organization and powers of the university.

 B: Set up the organization and powers of the university.

 C: Created MU's Intercollegiate Athletics.